chrispyles/mcautograder/README.md

 ```

 The identifiers have no set format, other than that they cannot contain a space.
 This is because the identifier is passed to `Notebook.check()` when you call it in the notebook.

+## Branches

+The `master` branch contains the current state of `mcautograder` as it is hosted on PyPI.
+The `dev` branch contains the next version of `mcautograder` in development. _Do not commit directly to the `master` branch._ Make commits in the `dev` branch and then PR to the `master` branch before uploading to PyPI.